locka99/opcua/docs/client.md

 ## That's it

 Now you have created a simple client application.
-Look at the examples under `samples` for more info.
+Look at the client examples under `samples`, starting with `simple-client` for a very basic client.